ACED-IDP/aced-idp.github.io/README.md

 # Publishing to [aced-idp.github.io](https://aced-idp.github.io)

+The site is automatically built and published on every push to the main branch (using the Github Actions workflow file in [./github/workflows/publish.yml](./github/workflows/publish.yml)).

+To skip this workflow add `[skip ci]` (or any [equivalent variation](https://docs.github.com/en/actions/managing-workflow-runs/skipping-workflow-runs)) anywhere in the commit message.

-To update the site run the `mkdocs gh-deploy --force` command:
+To manually update the site run the `mkdocs gh-deploy --force` command:

 ```sh
 ➜ mkdocs gh-deploy --force